Label-Free Concept Drift Assessment for Reliable AI in Emerging Wireless Applications: Related work

 \subsection{Concept Drift Detection Techniques}

-Concept drift refers to changes in the statistical properties of the input–output relationship over time, causing predictive models to diverge if not updated~\cite{lu2018learning}.
-Recently, various approach for concept drift detection have been proposed, that can broadly be grouped into 3 general categories: Statistical change detection, Window-based distribution methods, and Deep learning based methods.
+Concept drift denotes changes in the input--output relationship over time that degrade models if left unaddressed~\cite{1}.
+Existing detectors fall into three broad categories: statistical change detection, window-based distribution methods, and deep-learning-based methods.